commercelayer/commercelayer-sanity-template/README.md

 >
 > You must access the application using the right locale slug for the country you have configured (e.g., `localhost:3000/it/it-it` or `localhost:3000/us/en-us`).
 Currently, Italy and France are the only countries with a default language different from `en-us`.
 Hence their slug is `localhost:3000/it/it-it` and `localhost:3000/fr/fr-fr`.
 Other countries will have the `en-us` slug (e.g., `localhost:3000/ng/en-us`).
 If you want to set up other countries, then create a market for it on Commerce Layer alongside the associated resources and update the Market ID on Sanity, as mentioned earlier.

+### Add Custom Commerce and Content Data

-Eventually, you would want to add your content data and set up Commerce Layer manually based on your use case.
-To ensure the template runs smoothly, kindly create a [market](https://docs.commercelayer.io/core/v/api-reference/markets) associated with a [stock location](https://docs.commercelayer.io/core/v/api-reference/stock_locations), [stock item](https://docs.commercelayer.io/core/v/api-reference/stock_items), [price list](https://docs.commercelayer.io/core/v/api-reference/price_lists), [price](https://docs.commercelayer.io/core/v/api-reference/prices), and [SKU](https://docs.commercelayer.io/core/v/api-reference/skus) in Commerce Layer and update the `market ID` attribute, create a product, and link to variant(s) on Sanity.
-If you want to learn more about how Commerce Layer works, see our [onboarding guide](https://docs.commercelayer.io/core/welcome/onboarding-tutorial), [manual configuration guide](https://docs.commercelayer.io/core/welcome/manual-configuration), or [data models documentation](https://commercelayer.io/docs/data-model).
+Eventually, you would want to set up commerce data in Commerce Layer manually and add your content data in Sanity based on your use case.
+To ensure the template runs smoothly, kindly do the following:

+1. In the [Commerce Layer dashboard](https://dashboard.commercelayer.io), create a [market](https://docs.commercelayer.io/core/v/api-reference/markets) (if you need a new one) associated with a [stock location](https://docs.commercelayer.io/core/v/api-reference/stock_locations), [stock item](https://docs.commercelayer.io/core/v/api-reference/stock_items), [price list](https://docs.commercelayer.io/core/v/api-reference/price_lists), [price](https://docs.commercelayer.io/core/v/api-reference/prices), and [SKU](https://docs.commercelayer.io/core/v/api-reference/skus)(s) and add a new `Country` content in Sanity using a valid `market ID` attribute.

+2. In the Sanity studio, add the content for the new SKUs as a `Variant` and associate them with a `Product` content model.
+You can then go ahead to update other content models like `Taxon`, `Taxonomy`, and `Catalog` as you deem fit.

+3. Ensure to read our [onboarding guide](https://docs.commercelayer.io/core/welcome/onboarding-tutorial), [manual configuration guide](https://docs.commercelayer.io/core/welcome/manual-configuration), or [data models documentation](https://commercelayer.io/docs/data-model) to learn more about how Commerce Layer works and the relationships between each API resource.

+> **Note**
+>
+> If you want to start a fresh project, we recommend you use a fresh Commerce Layer organization and a fresh Sanity studio without seed data so you can add your data from scratch.
+You can then use the seed data as a guide to set up all the required resources in Commerce Layer.
+If you have existing commerce data, you can also leverage our [Import API](https://docs.commercelayer.io/core/importing-resources) or [CLI Import Plugin](https://github.com/commercelayer/commercelayer-cli-plugin-imports/).

 ## Contributors Guide